joanseg/The-Positioning-Manual/chapters/15-Go-Forth-and-Specialize-and-then-grow-that-specialization-seed-into-a-great-market.md

 David C. Baker, who has long offered warm support for my work and who included me in a wonderful writing retreat in late 2019 that helped push the third edition of this book over the finish line.

 And finally, I thank the 2,081 customers of the first and second edition of this manual, especially all those who wrote with thoughtful and challenging questions that helped me pierce the epidermis of expertise on this topic so I could bring you this much improved version of the manual.
 I couldn't have done it without y'all.
+Thank you.